 If you feel you are not getting enough vitamins and minerals from your diet, consult a doctor about supplementation.

 Please don’t use supplements without the guidance of your doctor as some supplements can lead to toxicity (vitamins A, E, D, and iron can be toxic if in excess).
 But the bottom line is that nutritional deficiencies can cause thyroid hormonal imbalance.

 Stress is bad for all health and it can affect your thyroid health.
 Learn tips to create lesser stress or even stress-free life if possible.
 Incorporate planning so you are not stressed with work and activities.

 Use routines to streamline things you do every day, and cut back on unnecessary activities, in other words, don’t take on too much and learn to use boundaries effectively.

 Also, activities like prayer, yoga, meditation, and even exercise are great at lowering stress.

 Check this post and see more tips on reducing stress naturally.

 Thyroid disease is common, and often not diagnosed or treated.
-If you have the above symptoms please see your doctor.
+If you have the above symptoms of a hormonal thyroid imbalance please see your doctor.